newtechcollab/webxr-babylon-blender/README.md

 # webxr-babylon
-All project files related to WebXR demo using Babylon
+Includes all project files related to WebXR demo using Babylon JS and Blender 3D Modeling tool.